-Our operating income improved 23.7% to \$70.3 million in 2018 from \$56.9 million in 2017.
-Our operating expenses as a percentage of operating revenue, or "operating ratio," improved to 91.1% in 2018 from 91.9% in 2017.
-Operating expenses as a percentage of operating revenue, with both amounts net of fuel surcharges, improved to 89.7% in 2018 from 91.0% in the 2017.
-Our net income was \$55.0 million, or \$1.00 per diluted share, in 2018 and \$90.3 million, or \$1.65 per diluted share, in 2017.
-Earnings in 2017 include a deferred income taxes benefit of \$56.5 million recorded to recognize the impact on our federal net deferred tax liability of the reduction of the federal corporate statutory income tax rate from 35% to 21% related to the Tax Cuts and Jobs Act of 2017.
-Excluding the deferred income taxes benefit, 2018 net income improved 62.7% from 2017 earnings of \$33.8 million, or \$0.62 per diluted share.
+Our operating income improved 8.7% to \$76.5 million in 2019 from \$70.3 million in 2018.
+Our operating expenses as a percentage of operating revenue, or "operating ratio," improved to 90.9% in 2019 from 91.1% in 2018.
+Operating expenses as a percentage of operating revenue, with both amounts net of fuel surcharges, were 89.7% in both 2019 and 2018.
+Our net income improved 11.0% to \$61.1 million, or \$1.11 per diluted share, in 2019 from \$55.0 million, or \$1.00 per diluted share, in 2018.

 Our business requires substantial, ongoing capital investments, particularly for new tractors and trailers.
-At December 31, 2018, we had \$56.8 million of cash and cash equivalents, \$576.0 million in stockholders' equity and no long-term debt outstanding.
-In 2018, net cash flows provided by operating activities of \$150.6 million were primarily used to purchase new revenue equipment, net of proceeds from dispositions, in the amount of \$93.9 million, to acquire and upgrade regional operating facilities in the amount of \$5.9 million, to pay cash dividends of \$5.5 million, and to repurchase and retire 200,000 shares of our common stock for \$3.8 million, resulting in a \$41.0 million increase in cash and cash equivalents.
-We estimate that capital expenditures, net of proceeds from dispositions, will be approximately \$125 million in 2019.
+At December 31, 2019, we had \$31.5 million of cash and cash equivalents, \$597.6 million in stockholders' equity and no long-term debt outstanding.
+In 2019, net cash flows provided by operating activities of \$153.2 million were primarily used to purchase new revenue equipment, net of proceeds from dispositions, in the amount of \$133.7 million, to pay cash dividends of \$42.1 million, and to upgrade regional operating facilities in the amount of \$2.9 million, resulting in a \$25.3 million decrease in cash and cash equivalents.
+We estimate that capital expenditures, net of proceeds from dispositions, will be approximately \$153 million in 2020.
+We paid cash dividends totaling \$42.1 million in 2019 which consisted of a special dividend of \$0.65 per share of common stock in September, along with quarterly cash dividends of \$0.03 per share of common stock in each quarter of 2019.
 We believe our sources of liquidity are adequate to meet our current and anticipated needs for at least the next twelve months.
 Based upon anticipated cash flows, existing cash and cash equivalents balances, current borrowing availability and other sources of financing we expect to be available to us, we do not anticipate any significant liquidity constraints in the foreseeable future.